mpanighetti/dnd5e-species/constructs/janus.md

 _**Compulsory Truth.**_ Like all Janus models, you are incapable ofspeaking a deliberate lie to another creature (similar to the effect of the _zone of truth_ spell), and automatically fail Charisma (Deception) checks made with the intent to mislead another creature.
 This does not prevent you from making statements that you do not _know_ to be untruthful, but you must always make every effort to tell the truth when communicating.

-_**"Hey Janus".**_ You know the _dimension door_ spell and can cast it without expending a spell slot, but you must use it to teleport only yourself (with no additional creature) to a destination adjacent to an ally, and you must finish a long rest before you can cast it this way again.
+_**"Hey Janus".**_ You know the _dimension door_ spell and can cast it without expending a spell slot, but you must use it to teleport only yourself (with no additional creature) to a destination adjacent to an ally, and you must finish a Long Rest before you can cast it this way again.
 You can also cast this spell using any spell slots you have, in which case the spell functions normally without the above limitations or target requirements.

 Your spellcasting ability when using this trait is your Update Ability.